itsjustgiio/Minecraft-Mods/README.md

 Step 3 - Remove everything *BESIDES* the .connector folder

-Step 4 - Download All the Mods on here *delete* the mods.html file
+Step 4 - Download All the Mods (click the green button )on here *delete* the mods.html file

 Step 5 - Download the mods from